 - overall budget monitoring takes place throughout the year at both Portfolio and Executive Board level to identify potential areas of pressure and to develop and implement corrective action.
-This in itself provides a strong control environment and is commensurate with sound corporate governance.
-Progress against efficiency targets is also monitored and reported to Executive Members. - at the Management Board meetings, the Chief Executive and Directors review both the Councils' overall financial position and the progress made in delivering the savings programme, as well as considering the impact of emerging changes in the local government financial landscape - the Policy & Corporate Resources Overview & Scrutiny Committee meets regularly with the Executive Member for Finance and Governance, along with the Director of Finance and Customer Services, to review the Council's budget position and progress made against the agreed savings programme.

-- other specific Boards and Groups such as the Growth Board, the Modern Working Design Authority and the Digital Board, the Workforce Review Board, the Strategic Commissioning Board, the Children's Corporate Support & Challenge Board, the Asset Management Group, Treasury Management Group and the Accommodation Board, who each meet regularly to oversee the activities within their specific remit. - the financial model that underpins the MTFS is subject to continuous review throughout the year to enhance forward planning, policy prioritisation, resource allocation and assess opportunities to invest in achieving future efficiency savings.
+This in itself provides a strong control environment and is commensurate with sound corporate governance. - at the Management Board meetings, the Chief Executive and Directors review the Councils' overall financial position alongside progress made in delivering savings, identification of new and emerging financial pressures, as well as considering the impact of changes in the local government financial landscape - the Policy & Corporate Resources Overview & Scrutiny Committee meets regularly with the Executive Member for Finance and Governance, along with the Director of Finance, to review the Council's budget position and to challenge delivery and performance across the portfolio and corporate budgets. - other specific Boards and Groups such as the Growth Board, the Modern Working Design Authority, the Children's Corporate Support & Challenge Board and the Treasury Management Group, who each meet regularly to oversee the activities within their specific remit. - the financial model that underpins the MTFS is subject to continuous review throughout the year to enhance forward planning, policy prioritisation, resource allocation and assess opportunities to invest in achieving future efficiency savings.
 The assumptions, variables and information within the model are regularly updated to ascertain the impact of known changes (e.g. legislative changes such as the National Living Wage), potential changes (such as adjustments to government funding and precept levels), and also for the refinement of variables (such as inflation, interest rates and employers pension rates) in light of emerging information. - the Council adopts a risk based approach to financial management which provides added value to the governance process and identifies risks associated with both the revenue and capital programme.
-The provision of sufficient levels of Unallocated Reserves, and for specific contingencies within the budget, mitigates against the financial risks from unforeseen financial issues so that these can be addressed in a responsive and controlled manner.
+The provision of sufficient levels of Unallocated

+Reserves, and for specific contingencies within the budget, mitigates against the financial risks from unforeseen financial issues so that these can be addressed in a responsive and controlled manner.
 As part of its approach to risk management the Council also makes provision for Earmarked Reserves, i.e. funding reserved to address specific future needs.